Help For Dyslexia & REading struggles

 Angie, a mom of three LearningRx graduates, summarizes their brain training experience and improvements in reading this way: “Tutoring only gets you so far and I feel like LearningRx really unlocks kids’ potential to be the best that they can be.”

-Additional Gains Experienced by Families of Dyslexia Clients
+Additional Gains Experienced by Families of Clients with dyslexia

 - Many parents reported classroom improvements such as faster reading, improved reading comprehension, and stronger memory for details.